arulgundam/ipl_scorigami_deprecated/README.md

 # IPL Scorigami

-This is a web application to visualize unique score-wicket combinations in IPL matches.
+This is a web application to visualize unique score combinations in IPL matches.

 ## Setup